FreeApophis/TrueCrypt/Readme.txt

 - Standard development tools: make, gcc, ld, strip

-- Source code of Linux kernel, version 2.6.5 or higher/compatible.
+- Source code of the Linux kernel, version 2.6.5 or higher/compatible.
   The version of the kernel source code and its configuration must match the one under which you will be running TrueCrypt.
 Linux kernel sources are available at: http://kernel.org/pub/linux/kernel/

-- Linux kernel source code must be configured and all modules built (make config modules)
+- Linux kernel source code must be configured and all modules built (make config modules).

 Instructions for Building TrueCrypt for Linux: